keras-team/keras-io/guides/md/preprocessing_layers.md

 (you could use Apache Beam or TF Transform for this) and store it in a file.
 Then load the vocabulary into the layer at construction time by passing the file path as the `vocabulary` argument.

-### Using lookup layers on a TPU pod or with `ParameterServerStrategy`.

-There is an outstanding issue that causes performance to degrade when using a `TextVectorization`, `StringLookup`, or `IntegerLookup` layer while training on a TPU pod or on multiple machines via `ParameterServerStrategy`.
-This is slated to be fixed in TensorFlow 2.7.